Rock dove: Behaviour and ecology

+Life cycle

+The species can breed at any time of the year due to their ability to produce crop milk, but peak times are spring and summer, when the food supply is abundant enough to support embryonic egg development.
+Laying of eggs can take place up to six times per year.Nesting sites are along coastal cliff faces, as well as the artificial cliff faces created by apartment buildings with accessible ledges or roof spaces.

-Courtship rituals can be observed in urban parks at any time of the year.
-The male on the ground or rooftops puffs up the feathers on his neck to appear larger and thereby impress or attract attention.
+Courtship rituals of ferals are often observed in urban parks at any time of the year, and it is presumed that the wild populations have similar displays.
+Alighted males inflate their crops, puffing up the feathers on his neck to appear larger and thereby impress or attract attention (as seen in the header image).
 He approaches the female at a rapid walking pace while emitting repetitive quiet notes, often bowing and turning as he comes closer.
 At first, the female invariably walks or flies a short distance away and the male follows her until she stops.
 At this point, he continues the bowing motion and very often makes full- or half-pirouettes in front of the female.
 The male then proceeds to feed the female by regurgitating food, as they do when feeding the young.
 The male then mounts the female, rearing backwards to be able to join their cloacae.
 The mating is very brief, with the male flapping his wings to maintain balance on top of the female.

+The rock dove is generally monogamous, with two squabs (young) per brood.
+Both parents care for the young for a time.
+Current evidence suggests that wild, domestic and feral pigeons mate for life, although their long-term bonds are not unbreakable.
+They are socially monogamous, but extra-pair matings do occur, often initiated by males.

 The nest is a flimsy platform of straw and sticks, laid on a ledge, under cover, often on the window ledges of buildings.
 Two white eggs are laid; incubation, shared by both parents, lasts 17 to 19 days.
-The newly hatched squab (nestling) has pale yellow down and a flesh-coloured bill with a dark band.
-For the first few days, the baby squabs are tended and fed (through regurgitation) exclusively on "crop milk" (also called "pigeon milk" or "pigeon's milk").
+The newly hatched squab(s) (nestling) has pale yellow down and a flesh-coloured bill with a dark band.
+For the first few days, the babies are tended and fed (through regurgitation) exclusively on crop milk (also called "pigeon milk" or "pigeon's milk").
 The pigeon milk is produced in the crops of both parents in all species of pigeon and dove.
-The fledging period is about 30 days.
+Pigeons are altricial and their fledging period is about 30 days.

+A rock dove's lifespan ranges from 3–5 years in the wild to 15 years in captivity, though longer-lived specimens have been reported.
+The main causes of mortality in the wild are predators and persecution by humans.